freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 - Run your file by executing it
 - Type `./questionnaire.sh` in the terminal and press enter
 - Make sure you are in the `project` folder first
-- Enter `cd ~/project` in the terminal to get to the project folder if you aren't there
 - You can press `ctrl+c` to close the program

 ## 300. echo --help

 ### 300.1

-It would be nice if there was some new lines around the title.
+It would be nice if there was some empty lines around the title.
 You've probably used the `--help` flag before, see if you can use it with `echo` to try and find a way to add empty lines.

 #### HINTS